Hornady SST Muzzleloader Bullets Review: Excellent Bullet – But Not for Hunting?

 Cons

-- Lack of blood trail due to bullet pass-through and poor bullet expansion
+- Potential for poor expansion and lack of blood trail due to bullet pass-through

-I mentioned that I'm a massive fan of Hornady ammo because they've built a reputation for developing and producing high-quality ammo for hunting, shooting sports, and plinking.
-Hornady has been around for a long time and doesn't appear to be going anywhere anytime soon.
+I'm a massive fan of Hornady.
+The Nebraskan manufacturer has built its reputation on developing and producing high-quality ammo for hunting, shooting sports, and plinking.

-I was surprised to see these bullets were at an average price point.
-There were cheaper bullets and more expensive bullets.
+I was surprised to see these bullets selling at an average price point.

 However, the downside is a doozy.

-Poor bullet expansion upon impact makes finding your game much harder, especially when hunting in thick woods where you can't see the animal fall.
+Poor bullet expansion following impact impact makes finding your game much harder, especially when hunting in thick woods where you can't see the animal fall.

 Despite this con, I still recommend giving these bullets a fair try, especially since the complaints I found were from many years ago and have likely been addressed by recent improvements.